carpentries-incubator/life-sciences-workshop/_episodes/03-project-organisation-meta-data.md

 ### What is Meta-data?

 Meta-data is **data about data**.
 It is structured information that describes, explains, locates, or otherwise represents something else.
 Its purpose is to maximise data interpretation and understanding, both by humans and by computers.
-In other words, its aim is to avoid the details of *what the data is* from being lost, to prevent rendering the data useless as time passes.
+In other words, its aim is to avoid the details of *what the data is* from being lost, to prevent rendering the data useless as time passes (sometimes referred to as
+**data entropy** or **data rot**).

 The simplest approach to meta-data is to create a simple text file (named, for example, 'README.txt') that resides in the same directory as the data.
-Don't worry about file-name of this file in term of the formal file-naming rules.
-Crucially, this file will never be distributed on its own.
+Don't worry about the file-name of this file in terms of the formal file-naming rules, as crucially, this file will never be distributed on its own.
 Think of it more as an informal collection of notes.

 This file is particularly important for projects that involve multiple files, and it should cover various aspects, such as,

-- Project level: What is the study?
+- **Project level:** What is the study?
 Name, instruments, methodologies, etc
-- File or database level: What are all the files?
+- **File or database level:** What are all the files?
 How do they relate to one another?
-- Variable level: Fully explain each variable in the spreadsheets, etc
+- **Variable level:** Fully explain each variable in the spreadsheets, etc
-- Processing: What, in general terms, has been done with the data?
+- **Processing:** What, in general terms, has been done with the data?

 Think of this README.txt file as an email to your future self.
 What will you need to know about these files in, say, 18 months?